adnanakhlasofficial/JS-Codebase/README.md

 - **main**: The main branch contains stable and production-ready code.
 Merges from other branches occur here after thorough testing.

+- **lesson-001**: In this lesson, students will learn how to use variables to store data and apply operators to perform calculations in programming.

 You can switch between these branches to explore different parts of the project.

 ----